huntrontrakkr/project_capsid/game_rules.md

 ### 4. Modify a Shell

-If a beacon occupied by an active player is adjacent to a cell, this cell may perform this action.
-For the cost of 1 unit from the corresponding cell store (or some value greater determined by the game setup) a player may either:
+If a beacon occupied by the active player is adjacent to a cell, this cell may perform this action.
+For the cost of 1 unit from the corresponding cell store (or some value greater determined by the game setup), a player may either:

  1. Remove and discard a unit from any occupied node in the cell shell, or
  2. Add a unit to the cell shell.